fromage-fraser/dd4-tools/README.md

 Create individual HTML maps for areas, with an index page.
 Uses parsed area data as input.

-Create maps from sample-data area files and write them to the `output/maps/all/` directory:
+To create maps from sample-data area files and write them to the `output/maps/minified/` directory:

     map maps